Young boys seen scaling roofs including City Chambers in Edinburgh on Tuesday evening

-Edinburgh City Chambers incident: Young boys seen scaling roofs including meeting place of council in city centre
+Edinburgh City Chambers 'extremely dangerous' incident: Young boys seen scaling roofs including meeting place of council in city centre

 Two young boys were seen scaling roofs and holding their hands up as they climbed up on the Edinburgh City Chambers roof.